-- 9.3.5 It is not expected that managers should wait until this meeting to discuss any issues relating to the appointee's performance, conduct or attendance.
-Managers should raise any concerns as soon as they come to light, so that the appointee has an opportunity to make any required improvements.
-The manager should ensure that the issues raised have been recorded.
-Equally the appointee should not wait until this meeting before raising any issues that are impacting upon their ability to achieve their objectives and the standards of performance required.
-However, where issues have been previously identified it will be appropriate for those to be reviewed during the discussion. - 9.3.6 The manager should: - discuss the appointee's performance against objectives and targets set at the initial meeting; - review customer service skills (internal and external) in line with corporate standards; - review interpersonal and communication skills; - review attendance and punctuality, noting any absences that have occurred and the reasons for these; - identify any areas of performance, conduct and attendance that need improving, specifying the standards required and how these can be achieved; - review training requirements and agree any further development needs; - □ recognise and record good performance and achievements made so far; - note what support and guidance has been provided to date and what future support and guidance is available; - □ set a date for the Six Month Review Meeting. - 9.3.6 The appointee should: - actively participate in the review, including identifying any successes or difficulties they have experienced; - □ further discuss any problems or issues which they believe are preventing them from demonstrating their suitability for the role; - confirm any training and development needs identified since the initial meeting. - 9.4 Six Month Review Meeting - 9.4.1 The formal Six Month Review Meeting should happen on or as near to the six month anniversary of the appointee's start date in the role as possible. - 9.4.2 The manager should review the appointee's performance in the final three months of the Probation/Appointment Review Period, as well as reviewing progress against any issues identified at the Three Month Review Meeting.
-During the meeting the manager and appointee will discuss their performance against objectives/targets and discuss whether there are any further development needs or objectives still to be met.
+9.3.6 The manager should:

+- discuss the appointee's performance against objectives and targets set at the initial meeting; - discuss the Council's Values and Behaviours and how these are being demonstrated by the new appointee; - □ review customer service skills (internal and external) in line with corporate standards; - □ review interpersonal and communication skills; - □ review attendance and punctuality, noting any absences that have occurred and the reasons for these: - identify any areas of performance, conduct and attendance that need improving, specifying the standards required and how these can be achieved; - □ review training requirements and agree any further development needs; - recognise and record good performance and achievements made so far; - note what support and guidance has been provided to date and what future support and guidance is available; - set a date for the Six Month Review Meeting.

+9.3.6 The appointee should:

+- actively participate in the review, including identifying any successes or difficulties they have experienced; - □ further discuss any problems or issues which they believe are preventing them from demonstrating their suitability for the role; - confirm any training and development needs identified since the initial meeting.

+9.4 Six Month Review Meeting

+- 9.4.1 The formal Six Month Review Meeting should happen on or as near to the six month anniversary of the appointee's start date in the role as possible. - 9.4.2 The manager should review the appointee's performance in the final three months of the Probation/Appointment Review Period, as well as reviewing progress against any issues identified at the Three Month Review Meeting.
+During the meeting the manager and appointee will discuss their performance against objectives/targets and discuss whether there are any further development needs or objectives still to be met. - 9.4.3 At the Six Month Review Meeting the manager should confirm verbally with the appointee whether they have successfully completed their Probation/Appointment Review Period. - 9.4.4 If the manager considers that the appointee has not met the objectives and/or standards to be confirmed in post, the manager should verbally advise the employee of this and whether or not it is the intention to extend the Probation/Appointment Review Period.